There are two versions of the Congressional Record in ProQuest Congressional

 The first version, available with the Congressional Basic subscription, is the Congressional Record Daily Edition.
-For information on this first version, use the Congressional Basic quick start guide.
+For information on the Daily Edition, use the Congressional Basic guide.

 The second version, the Permanent Digital Collection, contains both the bound Congressional Record (beginning in 1873 and currently available through the late 1990s) and the predecessor titles including the Congressional Globe (1833-1873), the Register of Debates in Congress (1824-1837), and the Annals of Congress (1789-1824).